whuwanji/readAbaqusInputFile/README.md

 # readAbaqusInputFile
-This repository is for reading abaqus inp file purpose in Matlab software plateform It is useful for reading a single inp file with nodes and a single type of element Examples can be seen in the demo.m file, anyone can use it to import elements, nodes and element type.
+This repository is for reading abaqus inp file purposes in the Matlab software platform It is useful for reading a single inp file with nodes and a single type of element Examples can be seen in the demo.m file, anyone can use it to import elements, nodes and element type.
 % example